MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.WsMan.Management/providers/new-item-for-plugin.md

 |Accept Wildcard Characters?|false|

 ### -xmlns <string\>
- A string that specifies specifies a Uniform Resource Name (URN) that uniquely identifies the namespace.
+ A string that specifies a Uniform Resource Name (URN) that uniquely identifies the namespace.

 |||
 |-|-|